Kanisurra: Name and character

 The character and functions of Kanisurra are unclear.
 Her best attested characteristic is her association with Nanaya.
 Both of them belonged to a group of female deities invoked in love and potency incantations, which also included Ishtar, Išḫara and Gazbaba.
 Some of these texts use formulas such as "at the command of Kanisurra and Išḫara, patron goddess of love" or "at the command of Kanisurra and Išḫara, patroness of sex."

 Paul-Alain Beaulieu proposes that Kanisurra's name might represent an Akkadian or otherwise non-standard pronunciation of the Sumerian ganzer, a name of the underworld or specifically of its entrance, as a lexical text from Old Babylonian Nippur attests that kanisurra was one of the readings of the logogram IGI.KUR.ZA, which corresponded to this term.
 According to Beaulieu, early forms of Kanisurra's name, Gansura and Ganisurra, could be explained as intermediate stages between ganzer and the standard spelling of the theonym in the Old Babylonian period and later.
-The etymology ofganzer is uncertain, though it has been proposed that it can be explained as the phrase "let me destroy him."
+The etymology of ganzer is uncertain, though it has been proposed that it can be explained as the phrase "let me destroy him."
 Dina Katz considers this proposal unlikely, and suggests it might have originated in a substrate language instead.
 She also notes ganzer occurs rarely in literary texts, and is best known from lexical lists.
 Based on the possible etymology of the name, Beaulieu proposes that Kanisurra was a deified part of the underworld in origin.
 A different proposal is that she was originally a hypostasis of Inanna, and represented the time when Venus is not visible on the sky.

 Kanisurra could be referred with the epithet bēlet kaššāpāti, "lady of the sorceresses."
 This title appears in one Maqlû incantation, and in another similar text from outside this corpus.